Firefox

 Designed to bridge the gap between devices, Firefox View serves as a dashboard for your digital workflow.
 It displays recently closed tabs, tabs open on other synced devices (iPhone, iPad, Windows), and recent history in a clean, visual interface.
 It eliminates the friction of moving between mobile and desktop, ensuring that a session started on your commute can be instantly resumed on your Mac without digging through history menus.

 Unlike the rigid interfaces of Safari or Chrome, Firefox allows users to completely overhaul the browser's look and feel.
-Users can remove any button from the toolbar, rearrange elements, apply dense or touch-friendly spacing, and utilize thousands of themes.
+Users can remove any button from the toolbar, rearrange elements, apply dense or touch-friendly spacing, and use thousands of themes.
 For advanced users, the `userChrome.css` capability still exists, allowing for CSS-based modification of the browser chrome itself, enabling features like vertical tabs or auto-hiding sidebars before they officially launch.

 Marcus, a legal consultant, handles sensitive client data and refuses to let ad-tech companies profile his research.
-He sets Firefox to 'Strict' tracking protection and utilizes Multi-Account Containers to keep his client research isolated.
+He sets Firefox to 'Strict' tracking protection and uses Multi-Account Containers to keep his client research isolated.
 When researching case law, he opens a 'Legal' container; when checking news, he uses a 'Personal' container.
 The trackers from the news sites cannot see his legal queries.
 He relies on the local AI assistant to summarize long PDF affidavits directly in the browser without uploading the confidential text to a third-party server.

 Sarah uses Firefox Developer Edition (or standard Firefox) as her primary debugging tool.
-She relies on the robust CSS Grid and Flexbox Inspector tools, which offer visual guides superior to those in Chrome.
+She relies on the solid CSS Grid and Flexbox Inspector tools, which offer visual guides superior to those in Chrome.
 She uses the Responsive Design Mode to simulate various device viewports on her MacBook Pro’s high-DPI screen.
 Because Firefox uses the Gecko engine, she ensures her web apps are standards-compliant and not just 'Chrome-optimized,' guaranteeing accessibility for a wider range of users.

 Dr. Aris manages hundreds of open tabs while writing her thesis.
 She uses a vertical tab extension combined with Firefox's memory management to keep her browser responsive.
-She utilizes the Zotero connector (which has best-in-class integration with Firefox) to one-click save citations and PDFs directly to her library.
+She uses the Zotero connector (which has best-in-class integration with Firefox) to one-click save citations and PDFs directly to her library.
 The 'Text Recognition' feature in the built-in PDF editor allows her to copy text from scanned journal articles that were previously images, streamlining her note-taking process significantly.

 Visit the official Mozilla Firefox website and click 'Download Firefox'.
 The site will automatically detect your chip architecture (Intel or Apple Silicon) and provide the correct DMG file.